cuba/PiuPiu/README.md

 ## ResponseFuture

 You've already seen that a `ResponseFuture` allows you to chain your callbacks, transform the response object and pass it around.
-But besides the simple example above, there is so much more you can do.
+But besides the simple example above, there is so much more you can do to make your code amazingly clean.

 ```swift
 dispatcher.future(from: request).then({ response -> Post in